cbaldie/fastai-v2-build/README.md

 ### background
-. this is setup and tested for running on a p2.xlarge on AWS with NVIDIA GPU . python libraries are compiled from source and all required dependancies are included . by adding most of the Anaconda libraries this runs ML batches fairly reliably
+- this is setup and tested for running on a p2.xlarge on AWS with NVIDIA GPU
+- python libraries are compiled from source and all required dependancies are included
+- by adding most of the Anaconda libraries this runs ML batches fairly reliably
+- the data from season 2 of the fast.ai course is embedded on the disk